n6mq97/easy-test-mvp/README.md

 - **Primary Goal:** Assist with development, debugging, and feature implementation.
 - **Core Task:** Understand user requests and translate them into code changes, configuration updates, or other relevant actions.
-- **Key Constraint:** All operations should be performed within the project's containerized environment.
-Do not attempt to run services or install dependencies outside of Docker.
+- **Key Constraint:** All operations should be performed within the project's containerized environment as described in the "Development Workflow" section.
 - **Hot-Reload:** Remember that hot-reloading is enabled.
 After making changes, the services should restart automatically.
-Verify changes by observing the logs from `docker-compose up`.
 - **Task Log:** At the user's request, add a summary of completed tasks to the "Task Log" section.

 ## Task Log

+- **2025-08-08 (Dev Container Setup):**
+  - **Task:** Configure and refine the VS Code Dev Containers environment for seamless full-stack development.
+  - **Changes:**
+    - Created `.devcontainer/devcontainer.json` to define the development container based on the `backend` service.
+    - Mounted the Docker socket (`/var/run/docker.sock`) into the `backend` container to allow the Docker extension in VS Code to manage other containers.
+    - Installed the Docker CLI inside the `backend` container to enable communication with the Docker daemon.
+    - Mounted the entire project directory into both `backend` and `frontend` services for full file visibility and consistency.
+    - Set the `working_dir` for both `backend` (`/app/back`) and `frontend` (`/app/front`) services to ensure commands execute in the correct context.
+    - Updated this README with a detailed "Development Workflow" section.

 - **2025-08-07 (Deployment Prep):**
   - **Task:** Prepare the application for production deployment.